 When Market Risk Becomes Personal

-A portfolio can look reasonable on paper and still create pressure in real life if market declines make income feel fragile or push you toward choices you would rather not make.
+A portfolio can look reasonable on paper and still create pressure in real life if declines make income feel fragile or push you toward choices you would rather not make.

 The Tension Within This Decision